SaFaUU/cellflip-client/task_description.md

 2. At least 16 meaningful GitHub commits for the client side and 9 meaningful commits for the server-side repository.
 Your code should be clean and organized.
 Comments should be added where necessary

-3. Add a meaningful favicon.
-If data is loading, a spinner will be displayed.
+3̶.̶ A̶d̶d̶ a̶ m̶e̶a̶n̶i̶n̶g̶f̶u̶l̶ f̶a̶v̶i̶c̶o̶n̶.̶ If data is loading, a spinner will be displayed.
 When you are loading data by using a loader, make sure you have added a route.

 4. Implement an extra feature: **WishList** or **Report to Admin**(choose one) in the /category/:id route.
 A buyer can make a product to his/her wishlist or report an item by clicking a relevant button.
 If you have implemented the wishlist feature, show them in the buyer's Dashboard in a separate route, "My WishList."
 A user should be able to purchase the item from the wishlist page.
 (Just redirect the user to the purchase page)